 A few weeks ago, the Saturday plein air group met at the Richardson House in Sierra Madre.
 I painted a watercolor there about six months before and posted about that visit in Richardson House.
 This time our paint-out was on the verge of being rained out.
 The weather was threatening but since I was there I tried to find a view to paint.

 The 1890's Richardson House stands at the foot of the Mount Wilson Trail.
 Now a museum, it's been restored and is maintained by the city.
 In 1913, a structure was moved next door which became Lizzie's Trail Inn.
-Lizzie's served fried chicken and ravioli to the hikers and packers of the popular trail until it closed in 1948.
+Lizzie's served fried chicken and ravioli to the hikers and packers of the popular trail until the Inn closed in 1948.
 It's preserved and is also a museum today.
 We were lucky since it was Saturday it was open to the public.
 What a treat to see inside!
 Quite a time warp.

 The weather was very damp which makes watercolor painting difficult.
 There were a couple porches to paint under but I didn't see an appealing view.
 I walked around the back and found the run-down buildings very interesting.
 But there was no sun to make great shadows, and it drizzled on and off.
 I chose a tree to paint under and went with what I saw from there.
 I tried a quick gouache piece of the hillside before it really started sprinkling and the tree wasn't good shelter any longer.